Kemp's ridley sea turtle: Feeding

-Kemp's ridley turtle feeds on mollusks, crustaceans, jellyfish, fish, algae or seaweed, and sea urchins.
-Juveniles primarily feed on crabs.
+Kemp's ridley turtle feeds on mollusks, crustaceans (such as floating crabs and shrimp), jellyfish, fish, algae or seaweed, and sea urchins.
+Juveniles primarily are pelagic surface-feeders, while adults are opportunistic bottom-feeders that feed primarily on crabs.
+Research has shown that dives made by these turtles, including those made to forage, may be longer at night.
+Comparing dietary habits of head-started turtles (turtles raised in captivity before release) and wild turtles found little difference in variance in feeding habits, but variability exists in feeding habits due to habitat differences and maturation of the turtles.
+Variation in habitat region, as well as prey availability, were found to alter diet composition.
+Regional diet compositions aid in conservation efforts through enabling predicting food sources becoming affected by major events.

 Life history

 Most females return each year to a single beach—Rancho Nuevo in the Mexican state of Tamaulipas—to lay eggs.
 The females arrive in large groups of hundreds or thousands in nesting aggregations called arribadas, which is a Spanish word for "arrivals".
+Males will typically stay closer to breeding grounds.

 Juvenile turtles tend to live in floating sargassum seaweed beds for their first years.
 Then, they range between northwest Atlantic waters and the Gulf of Mexico while growing into maturity.

 They reach sexual maturity at the age of 10–12.

 This is the only species that nests primarily during the day.

 The nesting season for these turtles is April to August.
 They nest mostly (95%) on a 16-mile beach in the Mexican state of Tamaulipas and on Padre Island in the US state of Texas, and elsewhere on the Gulf Coast.
 They mate offshore.
 Gravid females land in groups on beaches in arribadas or mass nesting.
 They prefer areas with dunes, or secondarily, swamps.
 The estimated number of nesting females in 1947 was 89,000, but shrank to an estimated 7,702 by 1985.
 Females nest one to four times during a season, keeping 10 to 20 days between nestings.
-Incubation takes 6-8 weeks.
+Incubation takes 6–8 weeks.
 Around 100 eggs are in a clutch.
 The hatchlings' sex is decided by the temperature in the area during incubation.
 If the temperature is below 29.5 °C, the offspring will be mainly male.